SlimIO/is/README.md

 ![V1.0](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![0DEP](https://img.shields.io/badge/Dependencies-0-yellow.svg)

+## Why

+- Only focus on javascript type checking (without any other fancy feature).
+- Come with a well writed TypeScript definition.
+- Documented and tested (100% Coverage).
+- Focus on NodeJS support.
+- Maintained by the SlimIO team.
+- Is concerned about being stable.

 ## Getting Started

 This package is available in the Node Package Repository and can be easily installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or [yarn](https://yarnpkg.com).